gdelataillade/alarm/README.md

 - **Regular App Usage**: Encourage users to open the app at least once a day.
 - **Leverage Background Modes**: Engage in activities like weather API calls that keep the app active in the background.
-- **User Settings**: Educate users to refrain from using 'Do Not Disturb' (DnD) and 'Low Power Mode' when they're expecting the alarm to ring.
+- **User Settings**: Educate users to refrain from using 'Do Not Disturb' and 'Low Power Mode' when they're expecting the alarm to ring.

 ## ⚙️ Under the hood

 ### Android
-Uses `oneShotAt` from the `android_alarm_manager_plus` plugin with a two-way communication isolated callback to start/stop the alarm.
+Leverages a foreground service with AlarmManager scheduling to ensure alarm reliability, even if the app is terminated.
+Utilizes AudioManager for robust alarm sound management.

 ### iOS
 Keeps the app awake using a silent `AVAudioPlayer` until alarm rings.
 When in the background, it also uses `Background App Refresh` to periodically ensure the app is still active.